Which statement best describes the relationship between anatomy a... | Channels for Pearson+

 A

-Anatomy is the study of diseases, while physiology is the study of treatments.
+Physiology is the study of body structures, and anatomy is the study of how those structures work.

 B